6 min read

 Hour 15: Lights Out

-Hour 18: Global Blackout
+Hour 18: Widespread Disruption

 The First Night

+By the first night, large populations in affected regions could be without power.
 The big cities, once glowing like constellations, are black voids seen from space.

 The First Week